 The last time I visited Ghent, I listened to the Backstreet Boys, wore a “fashionable” skater outfit and impressive, matching curly bangs.
 Time to catch up!
 It is over 30 degrees when I jump on board of the Thalys in Amsterdam.
 The perfect sunny weather for a city trip!
+My new home, with a bubble bath, in Ghent is Guesthouse Chambreplus.
 I have discovered so many must visit spots in this beautiful city, that I will be posting more than 1 post.
 This is part 1 of the City Guide: 10 x The Best Brunch Spots in Ghent.
 Enjoy!

 1. Mima | Oudburg 90